 The Swimming in Schools initiative provides funding to support schools to fulfil the swimming and water safety requirements of Health and Physical Education in the Victorian Curriculum F-10.

-The 2020/21 Victorian Budget allocated $11.2 million to swimming and water safety education in Victorian government and Catholic primary schools.
-This funding builds on the $35 million already invested in swimming and water safety education since 2017.
+The Victorian Budget 2021/22 allocated $55.2 million between 2022 and 2024 to swimming and water safety education in Victorian government primary, specialist, and English language schools as well as Catholic primary schools.
+This funding builds on the $46 million already invested in swimming and water safety education since 2017.

 - VCE/VET students